NatalieJaensch/My-Profile.github.io/index.md

 I was born in Warragul, Victoria, in December 1987.
 The youngest of four children, I have two brothers and a sister.
 Our late father was a truck driver; our mother works in customer service.
 I grew up in Trafalgar, where I attended the local primary and secondary school.

 I graduated from Trafalgar High School in 2005.
 Unlike many of my peers, I had not decided what I wanted to do, career-wise, so I opted to get a job rather than go to university straight away.
 My first job was as a trainee law clerk at a law firm in Traralgon.
-It sparked an interest in law, so I started to make plans to study law.
-I completed my Certificate IV in Business Administration while at this firm.
+It sparked an interest in law, so I completed my Certificate IV in Business Administration as a pathway to study law.

 My plans were put on hold when I discovered that I was expecting my first child.
 My son was born in December 2007, just shy of my 20th birthday.
 From the time my son was 12 months old until when my daughter was born in 2010, I worked as a law clerk at a firm in Morwell.
 When I re-entered the workforce in 2013, I worked as an administrative assistant at an accounting firm in Morwell.